Faltenreich/faltenreich.github.io/_posts/2024-04-16-compose-multiplatform-shared-resources.md

 title: Compose Multiplatform with shared resources
 description: One single source of truth for multiplatform resources
 tags: kmp multiplatform compose
+github: diaguard/tree/feature/multiplatform
 ---

 > This blogpost continues [Migrating to Kotlin Multiplatform](/2023/01/18/migrating-to-kotlin-multiplatform-mobile.html) and its part about [resources](/2023/01/18/migrating-to-kotlin-multiplatform-mobile.html#resources)

 Kotlin Multiplatform, together with Compose Multiplatform, is becoming a serious competition for multiplatform frameworks like Flutter or React Native.
-Besides business logic and user interfaces, there is another major aspect for a multiplatform experience with a single source of truth: shared resources.
+Besides business logic and user interfaces, there is another aspect that should be shared across platforms: resources.

 ---